-Vesicle-attached ATP generator, not mitochondria, powers axonal transportMarch 25th, 2013 in Neuroscience /
+Vesicle-attached ATP generator, not mitochondria, powers axonal transportMarch 25, 2013 by John Hewitt in Medicine & Health / Neuroscience

 (Medical Xpress)—Neurons have developed elaborate mechanisms for transporting critical components, like transmitter-laden vesicles, down their axons to the synaptic terminations.
 An axon in a blue whale may be several meters long while those in M.mymaripenne, a wasp smaller than a paramecium, may be just microns long.
 Yet regardless of scale, these axons all seem to use similar molecular motors working on similar microtubule tracks to deliver vesicular cargo.
 In a paper recently published in Cell, researchers at INSERM, in France, have shown that the principle source of energy for these motors may not be the mitochondria as has been traditional assumed.
 Instead the ATP to power these motors appears to from vesicle-attached glycoloytic machinery, namely the enzyme GADPH (Glyceraldehyde 3-phosphate dehydrogenase).